xdev-software/vaadin-chip-combobox/README.md

 When the release is finished do the following:
 * Merge the auto-generated PR (with the incremented version number) back into the ``develop``
-* Link the corresponding version from the [changelog](CHANGELOG.md) to the [GitHub release](https://github.com/xdev-software/vaadin-chip-combobox/releases/latest)
 * Upload the generated release asset zip into the [Vaadin Directory](https://vaadin.com/directory)